andrewgjohnson/ctcCache/README.md

 ## Description

-ctcCache is a PHP library to help cache results via file IO or Memcache.
+ctcCache is a PHP library to help cache results via file I/O or Memcache.
+Redis support may be added but is currently unavailable.

 ## Warning